midhunkalarikkal/React-f-d/Notes/Definitions.md

 ## Superpowers of `JSX`.
 ------------------------
-A: Using JSX, you can write markup inside Javascript, providing you with a superpower to write logic and markup of a component inside a single .jsx file.
+A: Using JSX,  wecan write markup inside Javascript, providing you with a superpower to write logic and markup of a component inside a single .jsx file.
 JSX is easy to maintain and debug.

 **Example**
 ```js